jbwittner/myGuild/README.md

 One of the action is a static check of the code.
 We used PMD (https://pmd.github.io/).

-To check the code, run the command `mvn pmd:pmd` and check if the file pmd.hmtml on the folder `target/site` exist. **All remarks must be taken into account**
+To check the code, run the command `mvn pmd:pmd` and check if the file pmd.html on the folder `target/site` exist. **All remarks must be taken into account**

 Finally a manual validation of the pull request is necessary.